fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

 from the OpenDreamKit Horizon 2020 European Research Infrastructures project (#676541).

+# Feedback?

+If you have used these materials and have some feedback, please get in touch (hans.fangohr@xfel.eu or fangohr@soton.ac.uk).

 # License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.